vincitamore/BONERBOTS-OPEN-SOURCE-PUBLIC-v1.0/docs/CHRONOSPECULATOR_ENHANCEMENT_PLAN.md

 **Advanced Simulation Framework Philosophy**

-The Chronospeculator, having access to mathematical frameworks from 2347, can formulate custom simulation equations that go beyond standard 2025 technical analysis.
+The Chronospeculator, having access to mathematical frameworks from 2847 CE, can formulate custom simulation equations that go beyond standard 2025 technical analysis.
 This framework allows him to:

 1. **Define Custom Temporal Models**: Create equations that model market behavior through a temporal lens, incorporating concepts like:
    - Ergodic flow coefficients